 Edited by Azizi Powell

 This post provides information & commentary about the group referents "Afro-European" and "Afropean".
-Links to additional posts about this population & two videos that feature persons from this population are included in this post.
+Links to additional posts about this population & two videos that feature persons from this population are also included in this post.

 The content of this post is presented for cultural, sociological, educational, and aesthetic purposes.